 THERE are no new COVID-19 cases in central Victoria.

-Data from the Department of Health and Human Services released on Wednesday showed only one active case in Greater Bendigo and another active case in the Macedon Ranges Shire.
+Data released from the Department of Health and Human Services on Wednesday showed three active cases in the region.

-There were no active coronavirus cases in the Mount Alexander, Central Goldfields, Gannawarra, Loddon, Campaspe, and Buloke shires.
+There were no active cases in the Mount Alexander, Central Goldfields, Gannawarra, Buloke, Campaspe, and Loddon shires.

-A DHHS spokesperson said the average number of cases diagnosed in the past 14 days for regional Victoria was 3.5.
+A DHHS spokesperson said the rolling daily average case number for regional Victoria was 5.0.

 We have removed our paywall from this story about the coronavirus.
 This is a rapidly changing situation and we want to make sure our readers are as informed as possible.
 If you would like to support our journalists, subscribe here.